Supply Chain Management

 Students can enroll in the MA programme in Supply Chain Management if they have obtained a university degree in the field of business or economics, including industrial engineering and business information technology.

 As the programme is conducted in German and in English, appropriate skills in these languages are an essential requirement.
+You can find more information about the English language skills here.

 The admission requirements are explained in greater detail in the Examination Regulations.
 Click here to access the Examination Regulations - to which the module handbook is appended.